The Tuft & Needle is one of the best-selling mattresses on the bed-in-a-box market. It has been a major part of the online mattress revolution.

 - You are a light- or medium-weight side sleeper- In my experience, the Mint was the softer of these two mattresses.
 It features some better pressure relief and, if people aren’t too heavy, they should feel more comfortable when they are sleeping on their side.

-- You are looking for a long-term investment- The Mint is more durable than the Tuft & Needle.
+- You are looking for a long-term investment- The Mint is more durable than the Tuft & Needle and won’t sag too quickly.
 While it does cost more than the Tuft & Needle, it should last for a longer amount of time, so people should save money in the long run.

 - You are a hot sleeper- Between these two mattresses, the Mint should sleep cooler, because it contains more graphite in its Adaptive Foam layer and also features cooling gel beads in its transition layer.
 The cover is also knit and very breathable., so people should be sleeping cooler on the Mint.